 After a close battle in the 2003 season, Michael would want to start the 2004 season on a winning note.
 Can he do it?
 Let’s find out.

-Ferrari’s dominating season was coming to the final race at Japan.
+Ferrari’s dominating season was coming to the final race in Japan.
 Would it be another Schumacher win?
 Let’s find out.

 With the drivers’ and constructors’ championship out of the way, Michael should have found it easy to win this race.
 Could he do it?
 Let’s find out.